SAP/spartacus-docs/_pages/fsa/install/installing-sap-commerce-with-fsa-spartacus-2-0.md

 This issue is caused due to an incorrect configuration of the sop.post.url property.

-Make sure that this property is set to sop.post.url=<a href="https://localhost:9002/acceleratorservices/sop-mock/process" target="_blank">https://localhost:9002/acceleratorservices/sop-mock/process</a>.
+Make sure that this property is set to `sop.post.url=https://localhost:9002/acceleratorservices/sop-mock/process`.